Last Updated on : 2024-07-29 09:15:31download

 To configure basic capabilities, perform the following steps:

-Then, configure additional capabilities.
-Make sure your OEM app supports these additional capabilities.
+Then, configure optional capabilities.
+Make sure your OEM app supports these optional capabilities.
 For example, certain capabilities must be supported by the device.
 The following conditions must be met:

 The capabilities listed on the Additional Capabilities tab must be approved by Apple before they can be used.
 By default, the Additional Capabilities tab does not appear on the details page for the App ID.
 It appears only after certain capabilities such as Multicast Networking are approved.